Removing Paint from Brick Fireplace

 May 19, 2008

-We used Soy Gel relatively successfully to strip white paint off our our fireplace:
+A. We used Soygel [affil. link to product info at Rockler] relatively successfully to strip white paint off our our fireplace:

 Unfortunately our fireplace was so tall that it would have been ridiculously difficult to try and do the entire thing, so we eventually settled on leaving it white.
 If you have a smaller fireplace I highly recommend the soygel, but it'll still be at least a weekends worth of work.